 Total things up & organize them

 Next, add up how much you spent for each individual area/type of expense over the past year.
-(If the idea of having putting your expenses into categories makes you cringe, go ahead and add up the grand total — but I’d recommend using categories if you don’t hate the idea.)
+(If the idea of having putting your expenses into categories makes you cringe, go ahead and add up the grand total — but I’d recommend using budget categories if you don’t hate the idea.)

 For example, if your list of irregular expenses for the past year looked like this…